-Table Base Information Population Approach 8 Makedalami Assumptions Name Reference Item Actual / Estimate Source Methodology Assumptions Table 3.3.1: Fixed assets at cost - pipeline assets & Table 3.3.2: Shared assets at cost (less straight line depreciation) 3.3.1.a 3.3.2.a Description, Category, Acquisition date, Useful life, Estimated residual value, Construction or acquisition cost, Additions, Capitalised Maintenance Disposals, Cost Base, Prior years' accumulated depreciation Current year accumulated depreciation, Written Down Value Actual SAP FAMR and equipment listing report The FAMR lists individual assets that was downloaded from SAP.
-Category Each asset was mapped into the relevant categories provided in the AER template drop down list (e.g. Pipeline, Compressor, City Gates etc.) based on: analysis of the FAMR Asset description & Asset class; input from engineers and subject matter experts; and where relevant, analysis of a separate corresponding equipment listing report which contains more detailed information than the FAMR.
+Table Name Base Information Population Approach Methodology Reference Item Actual / Estimate Source metriodology Assumptions Table 3.3.1: Pipeline assets at cost - pipeline assets & Table 3.3.2: Shared assets at cost (less straight line depreciation) 3.3.1.a Description, Category, Acquisition date, Useful life, Estimated residual value, Construction or acquisition cost, Additions, Capitalised Maintenance Disposals, Cost Base, Prior years' accumulated depreciation Current year depreciation, Written Down Value Actual SAP FAMR and equipment listing report The SGSPAA Group Consolidation support schedule (Business Combination Adjustments and Goodwill) The FAMR lists individual assets that was downloaded from SAP.
+Category Each asset was mapped into the relevant categories provided in the AER template drop down list (e.g. Pipeline, Compressor, City Gates etc.) based on: • analysis of the FAMR Asset description & Asset class; • input from engineers and subject matter experts; and • where relevant, analysis of a separate corresponding equipment listing report which contains more detailed information than the FAMR.
 QGP used subject matter experts to map its asset categories to that in the template as QGP's SAP system was designed prior to the establishment of the GMR reporting regime.
 Description The asset description was mapped to the categories in the template except for the following items which were not included in the AER's drop down list of categories: AUC Network, AUC-Intangibles, AUC Non-Network.
 AUC are assets that are still in the process of being constructed and not yet installed ready for use.
 Therefore depreciation expense was not yet applied.